OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands to reveal more content when hovered over, providing a clean and engaging user experience without relying on JavaScript.
-This example utilizes pure CSS3.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+The effect showcases a simple card that expands to reveal more content when hovered over.
+We'll use standard CSS3 properties for this example.

 **Description of the Styling:**

-The card utilizes a combination of transitions, pseudo-elements (`::before` and `::after`), and absolute positioning to achieve the expanding effect.
-The `::before` pseudo-element is used to create the expanding background overlay, while the main content remains static.
-The transition property smoothly animates the changes in height and opacity.
+The card uses a combination of transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
+The `::before` pseudo-element creates an overlay that slightly darkens the background on hover, while the main card content scales up, creating the expansion effect.
+The transition property smoothly animates the changes on hover.

 **Full Code:**